Thank you for reading our post, please rate this article at the end.

 4. Forest River Arctic Wolf

 The Arctic Wolf is available with six floorplans to pick from, meaning it’ll meet the requirements of nearly every RV fan.
-The largest models top out at a huge 10,000 pounds, equating to a hitchload of approximately 1,400 pounds.
-This weight is down to its generous proportions which max out at 35 feet in length and 11 feet in height.
+The largest models top out at a massive 10,000 pounds, equating to a hitchload of approximately 1,400 pounds.
+This weight is down to its generous proportions, which max out at 35 feet in length and 11 feet in height.

-In addition to its comfortable dimensions, Artic Wolf owners can pick from either an Extreme Weather Package or the Arctic Package for any winter excursions.
+In addition to its comfortable dimensions, Arctic Wolf owners can pick from either an Extreme Weather Package or the Arctic Package for any winter excursions.
 Let’s take a look at each package:

 Arctic Package